-About 85 injured in Aeromexico plane crash but no fatalities
+Eighty-five injured in Aeromexico plane crash in Mexico: authorities

 “The plane was taking off,” Governor Jose Rosas Aispuro told Mexican television, adding that witnesses told him there was “a bang” and then without warning the plane was on the ground.

-TV images showed the severely damaged body of the plane after it came to rest in scrubland and a column of smoke rose into the sky.
+TV images showed the severely damaged body of the plane emerging from scrubland and a column of smoke rising into the sky.

-The plane made an emergency landing about six miles (10 km) from the airport, Alejandro Cardoza, a spokesman for the state’s civil protection agency, said on local television.
-Other authorities said the crash was closer to the airport.
+The plane made an emergency landing about six miles (10 km) from the airport shortly after taking off, Alejandro Cardoza, a spokesman for the state’s civil protection agency, said on local television.

-Cardoza said in an interview that around 85 people had been injured, adding that a fire resulting from the accident had been put out.
-The civil protection agency said 37 people were hospitalized, while the state health department said two passengers were in a critical condition.
+Cardoza said in an interview that around 85 people had been injured, adding that a fire resulting from the accident had been put out and there were no reports of burn victims.
+“Many managed to leave the plane on foot,” he said.

-The operator of Durango airport, Grupo Aeroportuario Centro Norte (OMAB.MX), attributed the crash to bad weather conditions, citing preliminary reports.
-The plane had barely taken off when it felt like it was hit by a strong air current, one passenger told network Televisa.

-Aeromexico said on Twitter that flight number 2431 was an Embraer 190 bound for Mexico City when it crashed.
+The Mexican airline said on Twitter that flight number 2431 was an Embraer 190 and was bound for Mexico City when it crashed.

-A spokesman for the Mexican airline declined to disclose the passenger list or the nationalities of those on board.

 Embraer did not immediately respond to requests for comment.

-Mexican President Enrique Pena Nieto wrote on Twitter that he had instructed the defense, civil protection and transportation ministries to aid in the response to the crash.
+Mexican President Enrique Pena Nieto wrote on Twitter that he had instructed the ministries of defense, civil protection and transportation to respond to the crash.

 Reporting by Mexico City Newsroom; writing by Julia Love; Editing by Frank Jack Daniel and Tom Brown